bjpop/varlap/README.md

 Example usage:

 ```
-snvly_scatter_plots --hues 'sample' 'chrom' --features 'tumour alt vaf','normal alt vaf' 'pos normalised','tumour alt avg map qual' -- variants.snvly.csv
+varlap_scatter_plots --hues 'sample' 'chrom' --features 'tumour alt vaf','normal alt vaf' 'pos normalised','tumour alt avg map qual' -- variants.varlap.csv
 ```

 # Running within the Docker container

-The following section describes how to run snvly within the Docker container.
+The following section describes how to run varlap within the Docker container.
 It assumes you have Docker (or Singularity) installed on your computer and have built (or pulled) the container as described above.
-The container behaves in the same way as the normal version of snvly, however there are some Docker-specific details that you must be aware of.
+The container behaves in the same way as the normal version of varlap, however there are some Docker-specific details that you must be aware of.

-The general syntax for running snvly within Docker is as follows:
+The general syntax for running varlap within Docker is as follows:
 ```
-$ docker run -i snvly CMD
+$ docker run -i varlap CMD
 ```
-where CMD should be replaced by the specific command line invocation of snvly.
+where CMD should be replaced by the specific command line invocation of varlap.
 Specific examples are below.

 Display the help message:
 ```
-$ docker run -i snvly snvly -h
+$ docker run -i varlap varlap -h
 ```
-Note: it may seem strange that `snvly` is mentioned twice in the command.
-The first instance is the name of the Docker container and the second instance is the name of the snvly executable that you want to run inside the container.
+Note: it may seem strange that `varlap` is mentioned twice in the command.
+The first instance is the name of the Docker container and the second instance is the name of the varlap executable that you want to run inside the container.

 Display the version number:
 ```
-$ docker run -i snvly snvly --version
+$ docker run -i varlap varlap --version
 ```

 Read from multuple input BAM files named on the command line, where all the files are in the same directory.
 You must replace `DATA` with the absolute file path of the directory containing the BAM files:
 ```
-$ docker run -i -v DATA:/in snvly snvly --labels tumour normal -- /in/tumour.bam /in/normal.bam < sample.vcf > sample.snvly.csv
+$ docker run -i -v DATA:/in varlap varlap --labels tumour normal -- /in/tumour.bam /in/normal.bam < sample.vcf > sample.varlap.csv
 ```
 The argument `DATA:/in` maps the directory called DATA on your local machine into the `/in` directory within the Docker container.

 Logging progress to a file in the directory OUT:
 ```
-$ docker run -i -v DATA:/in -v OUT:/out snvly snvly --log /out/logfile.txt --labels tumour normal -- /in/tumour.bam /in/normal.bam < sample.vcf > sample.snvly.csv
+$ docker run -i -v DATA:/in -v OUT:/out varlap varlap --log /out/logfile.txt --labels tumour normal -- /in/tumour.bam /in/normal.bam < sample.vcf > sample.varlap.csv
 ```
 Replace `OUT` with the absolute path of the directory to write the log file.
 For example, if you want the log file written to the current working directory, replace `OUT` with `$PWD`.
 As above, you will also need to replace `DATA` with the absolite path to the directory containing your input BAM files.